contentful-userland/about/README.md

 # about Contentful

-[Contentful](https://www.contentful.com/) provides a content infrastructure that enables teams to power content in any digital product.
+[Contentful](https://www.contentful.com/) provides a content platform that enables teams to power content in any digital product.

 # about contentful-userland